FlatEarthGary/crackedCrackmes/a.out/README.md

     We notice that there's alot more output this time.
     I read through the output and focues mainly on "call", "test", "jne" and "jmp" since they control the flow of the program.

-    On the first "calL" we see that it calls the function "printf" which prints text to the screen, however when we run it we don't notice any output but it continues to run without problem.
+    On the first "call" we see that it calls the function "printf" which prints text to the screen, however when we run it we don't notice any output but it continues to run without problem.

 4. If we take a look at the call to "fgets" we know that, that function takes user input so we set a break point just before it to make sure.